a-elfateh/Kubernetes/Cluster Management/02-ETCD Backup & Restore.md

       type: DirectoryOrCreate
     name: etcd-data
 ```
-**Please note: it will take about a minute for the changes to take effect on the etcd pod**.
+**Please note: it will take about a minute for the changes to take effect on the etcd pod, don't rush it like me 😬**.
 Check to see if the deployment we created and deleted earlier is restored using the ```kubectl get all```

 ## Video Demonstration ##

 https://github.com/a-elfateh/Kubernetes/assets/61758821/1609b19d-ef23-4bf8-bac9-891604dbd909

+#### 1- External Deployment: